 - Explain the key definitions and emergence of FinTech

-- Have a comprehensive understanding of the FinTech Eco-System within the MENA region and beyond
+- Have a comprehensive understanding of the FinTech Eco-System/A detailed look at Level 39 Canada Square

 - Have a deep understanding of the key segments within FinTech

 - Be able to discuss and explain the journey of a FinTech start-up

 - Learn about key players across each of the segments and their applications

 - Discuss the future of FinTech and its growth areas

 Formal assessment is done at the end of the course through a 20-Multiple Choice Question

 Who Should Attend?